 At some time in the 1900s, one of the landlords sourced matches, pictured here, for their smoking customers.
 These were sourced from Boulden’s Match Company in Southampton.

-The Retreat was one of the Reading pubs included in CAMRA’s first Good Beer Guide in 1974 with many subsequent re-entries, in 8 St John’s Street.
+The Retreat was one of the Reading pubs included in CAMRA’s first Good Beer Guide in 1974 with many subsequent re-entries.
 The pub continues to merit the description, ‘a delightful back-street pub’.

 Notable 20th-century proprietors included P J Dunne, who had a brass ‘licence-plate’, the Lawrence family and George Scott, who with his late wife, Rose, moved to the Dove in 1992.

 The Retreat was sold by Enterprise Inns to Admiral Taverns in 2006.
-Initially under Graham Mutton, and subsequently Peter Brookes, Bernie Whiten and Jane Marsden, it acquired a deserved reputation as a free house selling a good range of micro-brewed beers, as well as cider and foreign beer.
+Initially under Graham Mutton, and subsequently Peter Brookes then, Bernie Whiten and Jane Marsden, it acquired a deserved reputation as a free house selling a good range of micro-brewed beers, as well as cider and European bottled beers.

 There were big concerns about the future of the pub in 2013 when the landlords Jane Marsden and Bernie Whiten were leaving.
 Bernie and Jane, in their decade at The Retreat, were enormously popular.
 A book showing their history with The Retreat was published >>> see the book